 Do not forget to check for soil dryness by inserting your finger before watering again.
 You do not want to create overwatering problems with your plant.

 Cut back on watering during winter entirely for both indoor and outdoor plants.
-Better bring your outdoor plant inside to avoid damages from low temperatures.
+Better bring your outdoor plant inside to avoid damage from low temperatures.

 How to Know if Kalanchoe is Over or Underwatered?

 It may be hard to ascertain if your plant is over or underwatered just by looking at the general appearance.